PippoGit/NeuralColorComparison/README.md

 * Fuzzification using the nccMamdani.fis Fuzzy Inference System:
 * Training of the network and results.

-You can change pretty much all of the parameters through the configuration global struct `settings` (defined in **nccPreferences.m**).
+You can change pretty much all of the parameters through the configuration global struct `settings` (defined in **nccInitPreferences.m**).

 ## Documentation
 Do you want to know more about the system?
 Then you should definitely take a look at the <a href="#">full documentation</a> !